 Shiny New Upgrades

-Microsoft RDS 2012 gave some incredible features for those running older systems, but what is new in the RDS world?
-To start with, the Microsoft blog has comprehensive descriptions of the newest features of RDS 2016 that you’ll want to read up on.
-To summarize, Windows Server 2016 keeps all of the handy features from the older models, and adds some new options such as:
+The Microsoft blog provides a comprehensive description of the newest RDS 2016 features, In summary, Windows Server 2016 keeps all of the handy features from the older models, and adds some new options such as:

 - New GPU acceleration capabilities – RemoteFX improvements and Discrete Device Assignment feature.